-- 1. Students who are readmitted enter under the curriculum, program policies, and Academic Bulletin offered the semester of re-entry into the program.
+- Students who are readmitted enter under the curriculum, program policies, and Academic Bulletin offered the semester of reentry into the program.
 Students must meet all nursing enrollment criteria. - 2.
 Requests for readmission will be evaluated individually.
-The decision to readmit a student will be based on the following criteria: - Review and evaluation of student's academic and clinical performance at the time of withdrawal or dismissal. - Kettering College cumulative GPA of at least 2.6 (a higher GPA may be needed to be competitive). - Available space in the nursing program. - Evaluation of the student's standing relative to any revisions that may have occurred in the curriculum, courses, or requirements. - 3.
+The decision to readmit a student will be based on the following criteria: - Review and evaluation of student's academic and clinical performance at the time of withdrawal or dismissal. - Kettering College cumulative GPA of at least 2.6 (a higher GPA may be needed to be competitive). - Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - Available space in the nursing program. - Evaluation of the student's standing relative to any revisions that may have occurred in the curriculum, courses, or requirements. - 3.
 Remediation will be required for students who have been out of the nursing program for two semesters or longer.
 A plan of success will be developed on an individual basis.
-This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as determined by the Division of Nursing.
+This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as deemed necessary by the Division of Nursing.
 General College policies on tuition and fees for remediation of courses will apply.